 - And the end of the movie, the wedding is interrupted by Lone Star buzzing the chapel.

 - Happens in Mr. Magoo while the title character is trying to cook a chicken via TV instructions, but thanks to a channel change winds up following an aerobics instructor instead.

 - Happens twice in Austin Powers: The Spy Who Shagged Me as a running gag, when referring to Dr. Evil's rocket that looks like a giant—

 - —Dick!
 Hey, Dick! did you know that they did it in Goldmember, too?
 Y'know, about the satellite that looked like a pair of giant—

 - —Ta-tas for now!
-The Osbournes appear to lampshade, stating they already did this before with a rocket that looks like a —
+The Osbournes appear to lampshade, stating the filmmakers already did this before with a rocket that looks like some guy's —

 - Anne of Green Gables uses the "not what they had been about to say" version when Matthew first drives Anne to Green Gables.
 She is pretty much talking non-stop, and gets to: "...and Mrs. Spencer says...(sees an incredibly beautiful spread of apple trees in bloom) Oh, Mr. Cuthbert!
 Oh, Mr. Cuthbert!
 Oh, Mr. Cuthbert!"
 The narrator even lampshades the trope by pointing out: "This is not what Mrs. Spencer had said."

 - Dave Barry had an article that consisted of nothing but this.
 It's written in first person as Dave is scanning the radio looking for a good song, and as the stations switch between Insane Proprietor ads, strange Bible readings, and even stranger political ads, the transitions are almost seamless.